artisticmedic/olives-peculiar-dream/README.md

 - **Platforms**: Jump on these to navigate upward
 - **Mouse Toy**: Reach this at the top of the level to complete the game
 - **Digital Rain Effect**: Toggle this feature on/off for a different visual experience

+## Project Organization

+The code is organized into these main directories:
+- `Game/` - Contains the main game code
+- `Game/Assets/` - Contains all game assets and asset loading code
+- `run_game.py` - The main entry point to run the game

 ## How to Run the Game